How I lost 30 pounds

 I use the free SparkPeople app to count calories and activities, and I try to keep it at 1500 calories a day.
 I have also done macro counting which has also been successful.
-Try not to go too far under 1200 calories because too few calories can be just as damaging as too many, and you may not see results.
+Try not to go under 1200 calories because too few calories can be just as damaging as too many, and you may not see results.
 Sometimes adding 100-200 calories can help you get over a plateau.

 Eat Clean, always Know what you are eating

 I eat clean 90-95% of the time.
 At the beginning I tended to eat out a lot and I realized that I was making bad choices at restaurants too often.
-It doesn’t work to indulge only in a restaurant if you’re eating in a restaurant 3-4 times per week.
+It’s not hard to make a rule to indulge only in a restaurant if you’re eating in a restaurant 3-4 times per week.
 Takeout counts too!
 ALWAYS know what you’re eating.
 If the restaurant is a chain, it will have nutrition calories listed.
 My motto is that I can eat it but I have to eat it mindfully.
 If a meal is 1,200 and I really want to do that?
 Ok but I’m going to go into it knowing it’s nearly a day’s worth of calories.
 Ask for things to not be cooked with butter, some restaurants put butter on everything.
 Don’t eat the bread, if possible ask they don’t even bring it.
-Make the restaurant meal your cheat meal, but again you still have to be mindful about it.
+Make the restaurant meal your “cheat” meal, but again you still have to be mindful about it.
 A cheat meal isn’t an opportunity to gorge one’s self on chemical crap.

-Keep temptations and crap food out of the house
+Keep temptations and unhealthy food out of the house

 I don’t keep chemical crap and/or sweets in the house.
 If I have cookies, I will eat cookies.
 If I really want ice cream, and I have to leave the house to get it, I’m less likely to eat it.
-I do like sweets and I try to keep healthier choices in the house – No sugar added Edy’s fruit pops are a favorite of mine.
-I also love Halo Top ice cream, which is sweetened with stevia.
-Stay clean with it though!
 Artificial sweeteners, aspartame, even splenda (yes sorry!) are just as bad a sugar, but in a different way.
 Don’t go to the supermarket and grab the “diet” ice cream and candy and cookies.
 Don’t buy processed “fruit” snacks that don’t actually contain fruit (apple juice concentrate as the 10th ingredient isn’t a good, healthy thing!)
 Don’t buy gluten free crackers that have 30 ingredients you’ve never heard of in them.
-Clean eating is some substitutions but some things you can’t really recreate.
-Minimally processed is the norm of a clean eating diet – and if I just have to have a kitkat, I will eat a kitkat not a diet kitkat knock-off.
+Gluten free does NOT MEAN HEALTHY!
+Minimally processed is the norm of a clean eating diet but if I just have to have a kitkat, I will eat a kitkat not a diet kitkat knock-off.
 Better yet something high quality and made locally.